János Székely

-János József Székely (born 13 May 1983) is a Romanian former footballer who played as a right winger.
+János József Székely (born 13 May 1983) is a Romanian former professional footballer who played as a right winger.

 Career

 Born in Timișoara of Hungarian heritage, he started his football career with local club Politehnica Timișoara, where he played 8 matches in Liga II between 2000 and 2002.

 In 2003, he was bought by Universitatea Cluj for which he played 90 matches and managing to score 22 goals.
 After his good performance in Liga II Petre Grigoraş, coaching Oțelul Galați at that time, decided to transfer him.
 He debuted for Oțelul Galați in a cup match against Steaua.
 His first match in Liga I, in February 2007, was a victory against Unirea Urziceni.

 Steaua București

 On 6 May 2008 he signed a five-year contract with Steaua București, with a reported transfer fee of around 1,500,000 euro and the midfielder would earn 200,000 euros for season.

 On 23 July 2009 he scored the first goal of the second leg against Újpest FC, victory which enabled Steaua's qualification in the next round.

 Szekely was released from Steaua in June 2011, and then signed a contract for two and a half years with Volga Nizhny Novgorod, in the Russian Premier League.